alfmep/libujson/README.md

 **-n, --no-duplicates**	Don't allow objects with duplicate member names.

+**-m, --multi-doc** Parse multiple JSON instances.
+The input is treated as a stream of JSON  instances, separated by line breaks.

 **-o, --color** Print in color if the output is to a tty.

 **-v, --version** Print version and exit.